paragonie/chronicle/README.md

-Because of Chronicle's cryptographically assured append-only properties, and its use of [modern elliptic curve digital signatures](https://ed25519.cr.yp.to/), Chroncile is a good fit for integrating with SIEM solutions and internal SOCs.
+Because of Chronicle's cryptographically assured append-only properties, and its use of [modern elliptic curve digital signatures](https://ed25519.cr.yp.to/), Chronicle is a good fit for integrating with SIEM solutions and internal SOCs.

 ## How does it work?